• Skip to primary navigation

 • Remove the cake tin from the fridge and pour the mixture into the tin smoothing flat with a silicone spatula.

-• Pop back into the fridge for 30 mins or until you wish to serve it.
+• Pop back into the fridge for a minimum of 60 mins or until you wish to serve it.
 This cheesecake will keep for 2-3 days no problem if kept in a sealed container in the fridge (to prevent soaking up fridge smells).

 Notes